Discharge petition: Outside the United States

 Analogs to the discharge petition in Westminster systems do not exist.
 Discharge petitions are used to try to get around obstructionism by the majority party, as a last resort to get a floor vote on an Act/bill.
-Anybody who is chosen in a ballot can bring a bill to a floor vote in a Westminster system, so there is no need for a discharge petition to exist.
+Anybody who is chosen in the private members' ballot can bring a bill to a floor vote in a Westminster system, so a discharge petition process is viewed as unnecessary.
 Furthermore, parts of the legislative calendar in many countries (Australia, Canada, Germany etc.) are reserved for the opposition agenda, under the control of the Leader of the Opposition and other opposition parties.
-Furthermore, Private Members' Bills allow potentially any proposed Act to be considered, even without the consent of the Leader of the House.